Analysis: Writing Style

 Witty banter is almost another character in this play.
 Seriously: the plot just seems like an excuse for Shakespeare to indulge his taste and talent for putting words together.
 Have you ever seen so many letters read aloud in a play?

 But, because it's so old, language in Shakespeare can be difficult.
 And the language of Love's Labour's Lost is certainly no exception.
 Here are some conventions to watch for:

 You are probably already familiar with this one.
 Love's Labour's Lost is full of rhyme—like the scene with the boys in trees.
 Rhyme is playful, melodious and funny (and full of puns and sexual innuendo as well):

 MARIA: Come, come, you talk greasily.
 Your lips grow foul.

-COSTARD: She's too hard for you at pricks, sir; challenge her to bowl.
+COSTARD: She's too hard for you at pricks, sir.
+Challenge her

 BOYET: I fear too much rubbing.
 Good night, my good owl.
 (4.2.161-164)

 (Oh, and take a look at "Tools of Characterization" for more about when Shakespeare uses verse and when he uses prose.)

 Quick recap: a sonnet is a poem of fourteen lines that rhyme according to particular rules, and often taking up the subject of love and romance.
 Shakespeare is the most famous English sonnet-writer—he wrote about 150 around the same time as he was composing Love's Labour's Lost.
 Here's one by Longaville:

 Did not the heavenly rhetoric of thine eye,